pedro-otero/tunefindjs/README.md

 - Strings: Arguments of the endpoint, such as ids.
 - Pagination: Zero, one or two number arguments for pagination.
 If you pass only one, it will be treated as the offset.
 If you pass two, the second one is the limit.
-- Callback: If you pass this argument, the function will call it whit the request results.
+- Callback: If you pass this argument, the function will call it with the request results.
 If you don't pass it, the function returns a promise.

 Pagination and callback are always optional.
 Strings may or may not be depending to the endpoint.
 If an argument is mandatory its name will appear **bold**.
 Some functions may not need pagination.
 For every function described below, the possible arguments are listed with it.